jamjarlabs/JamJarWeb/docs/reference/classes/vector.md

 ▸ **New**(`x`: number, `y`: number): *[Vector](vector.md)*

-Create a Vector.New, using pooling if available.
+Create a new Vector, using pooling if available.

 **Parameters:**